 Architect: It is interesting reading your reactions.
 Your five predecessors were, by design, based on a similar predication: a contingent affirmation that was meant to create a profound attachment to the rest of your species, facilitating the function of the One.
 While the others experienced this in a general way, your experience is far more specific.
 Vis-à-vis: love.

-- One of the most memorable scenes in In America has the father show up at the door of his neighbor Mateo who's dying of AIDS after he's bonded with the family, and asks angrily if he's in love with his wife.
+- In America has the father show up at the door of his neighbor Mateo who's dying of AIDS after he's bonded with the family, and asks angrily if he's in love with his wife.
 His response is spoken in a bitter tone:

 - Not this trope exactly, but close to it — in the one of the Troubleshooters, Inc. books, (openly gay) Jules, during a romantic-pep/get-over-yourself talk he's giving his boss, Max, says, "I love you," — but when he sees the sympathetic/uncomfortable look on Max's face, laughs and says, "Not like that!"